We performed a comparison between Cisco Firepower NGFW Firewall and WatchGuard Firebox based on real PeerSpot user reviews.

 Steve R., President and Owner at Peak Communication Systems, Inc., comments, "It saves us time in the respect that we now have the template built for it so we can get in and get it done.
 We've had much less problems supporting Voice over IP technologies from different companies.
 Because our client base has grown over the years, we're probably saving 20 to 30 man-hours a month now that we've got this on a good stable level."

-Cisco Firepower NGFW Firewall is ranked 4th in Firewalls with 47 reviews while WatchGuard Firebox is ranked 3rd in Unified Threat Management (UTM) with 21 reviews.
-Cisco Firepower NGFW Firewall is rated 8.2, while WatchGuard Firebox is rated 8.4.
+Cisco Firepower NGFW Firewall is ranked 7th in Firewalls with 53 reviews while WatchGuard Firebox is ranked 4th in Unified Threat Management (UTM) with 20 reviews.
+Cisco Firepower NGFW Firewall is rated 8.2, while WatchGuard Firebox is rated 8.2.
 The top reviewer of Cisco Firepower NGFW Firewall writes "The ability to implement dynamic policies for dynamic environments is important, given the fluidity in the world of security".
 On the other hand, the top reviewer of WatchGuard Firebox writes "Competent, basic front-end; the ports that I have assigned appear to be unattainable to outsiders".
-Cisco Firepower NGFW Firewall is most compared with Fortinet FortiGate, Cisco ASA Firewall, Meraki MX, Palo Alto Networks WildFire and Palo Alto Networks VM-Series, whereas WatchGuard Firebox is most compared with Fortinet FortiGate, Sophos XG, pfSense, Meraki MX and Untangle NG Firewall.
+Cisco Firepower NGFW Firewall is most compared with Fortinet FortiGate, Cisco ASA Firewall, Meraki MX, Palo Alto Networks WildFire and Palo Alto Networks VM-Series, whereas WatchGuard Firebox is most compared with Fortinet FortiGate, pfSense, Sophos XG, Meraki MX and Stormshield Network Security.
 See our Cisco Firepower NGFW Firewall vs. WatchGuard Firebox report.

 We monitor all Firewalls reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.